chmouel/mounch/README.md

 ## DESCRIPTION

-Mounch is a simple launcher using ROFI backed by a yaml configuration file.
+Mounch is a simple launcher using [ROFI](https://github.com/davatorium/rofi) backed by a yaml configuration file.

-You define a set of configuration blocks for some custom commands and it will show them.
+You simply define a set of configuration blocks for some custom commands and it will show them with the awesome rofi.
+The items are sorted by frequency or as the order coming from the
+`mounch.yaml` config file.

+Why not just use -dmenu rofi module you may ask ?

-I did not want to have to create .desktop for every apps I want with .desktop, and wanted to show only the thing i need instead of every apps i had on my system so I built this simple launcher.
+I simply did not want to have to create .desktop for every apps I have and think a simple yaml is much simpler.
+I did not want to go thru every apps I have on my system I wanted a curated list and I wanted some title that differs from what's shipped on the .desktop from the system.
+And I wanted to have static ordering as well as frequency based one, which fits my workflow.

-The items are sorted by frequency or as the order coming from the `mounch.yaml` config file.

 ## REQUIREMENTS